wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), the Levenstein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

+**linear.regression.cpp**
+Implement a function to calcuate linear regression using least squares approach.

+From [Wikipedia](https://en.wikipedia.org/wiki/Linear_regression) linear regression is an approach for modelling the relationship between a scalar dependent variable _Y_ and one or more explanatory variables (or independent variables) denoted _X_.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.